• Agents

 How do I secure an app I built with Lovable, Bolt, or Cursor?

-Start with the pre-launch checklist on this page.
-It walks through the ten checks that catch over 90% of the bugs we find in AI-built apps: enabling Row Level Security on every Supabase table, moving the service_role key off the client, sanitizing HTML rendering, parameterizing every SQL query, adding ownership checks on every /api/{id} route, locking down CORS, setting security headers, and verifying with a Flowpatrol scan.
+Start with the pre-launch checklist on this page, or use the interactive Security Hardening guide.
+They walk through the checks that catch over 90% of the bugs we find in AI-built apps: enabling Row Level Security on every Supabase table, moving the service_role key off the client, testing for IDOR, verifying API auth enforcement, checking webhook signatures, and setting security headers.
 Each step links to a deeper guide.

 What is Row Level Security in Supabase and why does it matter?